Santa Clara County, California: Government

 Voters in the county also elect a number of other officials to county-wide positions, including the Santa Clara County District Attorney, the Santa Clara County Sheriff, and a large number of criminal and civil judges that serve in courts throughout the county.

 Politics

 Historically, Santa Clara County was a Republican stronghold in presidential elections.
-From 1872 through 1984, the only Democrats to carry Santa Clara County were Franklin Roosevelt, Lyndon Johnson, and Hubert Humphrey.
+From 1872 through 1984, the only Democrats to carry Santa Clara County were Franklin D. Roosevelt, Lyndon B. Johnson, and Hubert Humphrey.
 However, 1988 would begin to mark a significant shift in the county's political leanings, starting with Michael Dukakis' narrow win and culminating in Bill Clinton's substantial 20-point victory in 1992.
 Since then, the Democratic presidential candidate has won Santa Clara County by large margins, and it also strongly supports Democratic candidates in congressional elections: all politicians representing the county at the state and federal level are members of the party.
 The last Republican to win a majority in the county was Ronald Reagan in 1984.
 While Republicans remained competitive at the state and local level throughout the 1990s, there are currently no elected Republicans representing the county above the local level.